Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-find-unused-code.md

 ![Chrome coverage CSS result](https://cdn.hashnode.com/res/hashnode/image/upload/v1602825977321/1tIWzkLMk.png)

 Here you see my inline `CSS`.
-Depending on the colour you can see if a line is being used or not.
+Depending on the color you can see if a line is being used or not.

 In the above example, the red lines are not being used.

 > Do be aware when removing the CSS.
 It might be used on another page!

-So this is really cool, it will give you at least a starting ground if you really want to optimise it to the next level!
+So this is really cool.
+It will give you at least a starting ground if you want to optimize it to the next level!

-It also works for JavaScript, but keep in mind this JavaScript just might not have been fired yet.
+It also works for JavaScript, but this JavaScript might not have been fired yet.

 ![Code coverage JavaScript](https://cdn.hashnode.com/res/hashnode/image/upload/v1602826163350/KeO71R-Op.png)